-Transcoding in telecom business is the process of converting media stream from one codec to another.
+Transcoding in the telecom business is the process of converting the media stream from one codec to another.
 This is performed in order to bridge differences in capabilities between the telecommunications systems supporting the caller and the recipients.

 There are some circumstances when transcoding in the telecom business is very useful.
 One such situation is when the two endpoint devices in a call do not share a common codec among their codec sets.
-Also, if termination part only supports G.723 codec and origination end supports G.729 codec then the audio in the call would stop working in a direction if the VoIP provider is not transcoding between the codecs.
+Also, if the termination part only supports G.723 codec and the origination end supports G.729 codec then the audio in the call would stop working in a direction if the VoIP provider is not transcoding between the codecs.

 In the SIP world, a commonplace to perform transcoding is the Session Border Controller (SBC).
 However, not all SBCs support transcoding.
 Therefore, it is important to pay attention to which ones do and which does not.